Main Content

 codegen helperKeywordSpotting -config cfg -report

-Warning: Function 'helperKeywordSpotting' does not terminate due to an infinite loop.
+Warning: Function 'helperKeywordSpotting' does not terminate because of an infinite loop.

 Code generation successful (with warnings): View report